vorso/who-crashed-my-project/README.md

 ## A VST/VST3 tester for Ableton Live on Windows

 I have recently switched OS's to Windows and noticed that I get occasional problems with running external plugins in Ableton Live.
 I recently created a project which would crash instantly on opening.
 A solution for this is to disable each VST / VST3 plugin used in the project one by one until the project loads correctly.
 This search can be time consuming to perform, so I created this software to automate the process.
+This project was created using Java in VSCode and can be built using Maven.

 ## How it works: